Sponsored post written for DavidCharlesChildrensWear

 Eid comes from the Arabic root words ع ي د (Ayn-Ya-Dal) which means ever-occurring, periodical, festival, to come back, revert, return etc. since this day returns each year.

-So here are some ways, you can help the kids enjoy this day to its max ❤
+Following are some ways, you can help the kids enjoy the Eid day in shaa Allah ❤

 Making kids the part of planning helps them understand the meaning and importance of the event they are planning for.
 Planning with them also brings up more imaginative ideas.
 Plan the day, plan the gifts, plan the activities that bring them joy.

-Start decorating your home one day at a time and start packing gifts for everyone with them.
-Decorate the home – even if it’s little.
-Paper flowers on the wall, a bouquet in the vase, a sign, balloons, anything even with a minimal effort just to make the day different and beautiful.
+Start packing gifts for everyone with them.
 Prepare for all of it in advance so you are not running on the day of Eid or in the last ten blessed days of Ramadan.
 Here is a FREE pre-Ramadan checklist along with an Eid checklist for you.
 Go ahead and print it or fill it digitally.

-Whether you get a countdown calendar that you fill up with activities, sweets or toys, let them know that this day is important to you.
+Whether you get a countdown calendar that you fill up with activities, sweets or toys, Ramadan baskets or Eid baskets, let them know that this day is important to you.
 They will catch onto your excitement so model that enthusiasm.

 These emotions can only be transferred when we ourselves feel them, just like you can’t pour water from an empty vessel – similarly, you can’t simply pour the fountains of love and excitement without having a pond within yourself.
 Thus feel this gift of Allah and show gratitude emotionally, verbally and physically.